cwinters/summa_blog/201204-casper_intro/testing_with_headless_casper.md

 manipulate the headless WebKit browser and API provided by [PhantomJS][phantomjs].
 It's similar to other
-[web automation libraries][wwwmech] in terms of making easy things easy, but it adds useful twists by both enabling automation in JavaScript, and actually automating an instance of a web browser.
-This post will briefly introduce how you can use Casper + Phantom to test your dynamic application.
+[web automation libraries][wwwmech] in terms of making easy things easy.
+But it adds useful twists by both enabling automation in JavaScript, and actually automating an instance of a web browser vs simple consuming HTML and communicating over HTTP.
+This post will briefly introduce how you can use Casper to test your dynamic application.

+One note: I won't talk at all about installation.
+There's no reason to copy the
+[excellent documentation from Casper][casperinstall] which tells you how to install PhantomJS as well.

 ## Quick example

 This article has a couple of examples; both are on [github][samplerepo] and can be used without a webserver.

-First, just about the simplest example possible.
-Our form validates that a person's name has a value when the user submits a form; that validation happens client-side.
-Our test opens the page, submits the form, and checks for the message, also capturing a screenshot:
+Before giving an overview of Casper, let's go through just about the simplest example possible.
+A form validates that a person's name has a value when the user submits a form; that validation happens client-side.
+Our test opens the page, submits the form, and checks for the message, also capturing a screenshot (see `test/validation_simple.js`):

     var casper = require( 'casper' ).create();